• Skip to main content

 • Toss the candied oranges with 1 tsp of flour and add to the batter.

-• Let the cake cool in the partially open oven for 30-40 minutes, then transfer to the refrigerator for it to set completely, for about 8-10 hours.
+Allow the cake to cool completely on the countertop, then transfer to the refrigerator for it to set completely, for about 8-10 hours.

 • Gently remove the cake from the pan and peel the parchment paper away from the cake.
 Serve cold or at room temperature.
 Enjoy!